What is Emergency Assistance (EA)?

-To get HomeBASE, you must first be found eligible for Emergency Assistance (EA) so it is important you complete an EA application even if you only want HomeBASE.
-HomeBASE is available to help you avoid going into shelter or is available to help you leave shelter.
+To get HomeBASE, you must first be found eligible for Emergency Assistance (EA) so it is important to complete an EA application even if you only want HomeBASE.
+HomeBASE is available to help you avoid going into shelter or to help you leave shelter.

 See 760 CMR 67 (EA regulations, under the Code of Massachusetts Regulations).